What is the program?

 for less than 12 months prior to the submission of an application for a

-Projects that are installed on or after July 1, 2014, must be completed by installation contractors who maintain at least one staff member with a North American Board of Certified Energy Practitioners (“NABCEP”) installation certification; or, for companies with at least 50 employees, at least one staff member with a NABCEP Installation Certification for every 25 non-administrative employees, except if an installation contractor has been registered to do business in Maryland for less than 12 months prior to the submission of an application for a grant.
+Solar photovoltaic projects that are installed on or after July 1, 2014, must be completed by installation contractors who maintain at least one staff member with a North American Board of Certified Energy Practitioners (“NABCEP”) installation certification; or, for companies with at least 50 employees, at least one staff member with a NABCEP Installation Certification for every 25 non-administrative employees, except if an installation contractor has been registered to do business in Maryland for less than 12 months prior to the submission of an application for a grant.

 Tax Status of Clean Energy Grants

 The Maryland Office of the Comptroller has determined that, based on IRS rules, a state grant is considered taxable income.
 Therefore, a Form 1099-G will be issued for grants received through the Clean Energy Grant Program.
 They should be reported as income on federal tax returns.

 Update (July 20, 2012): The Clean Energy Grant Program is operating under new program funding authority — the Strategic Energy Investment Fund — which affects how clean energy technologies are taxed.
 As of July 2012, all clean energy grants may now be taxable at the federal and state level — a change from previous funding authority which exempted clean energy grants from being considered taxable income at the state level.
 Applicants should consult a qualified tax professional for additional information.

 Electricity suppliers must purchase and retire SRECs in order to meet their compliance obligations under the law, or pay a Solar Alternative Compliance Payment (SACP) for any shortfalls in SREC purchases.